 If your address was changed by 911, please contact us to update your file!

 The Blair Township Water and Sewer Authority needs to have a phone number on file where you can be reached in the event of an emergency.
-Please contact the office at 695-6300.
+If your phone number has changed or you wish to change the phone number we have on file from a land line to a cell phone number, please contact the office at (814) 695-6300.
+Thank you!